cloudflare/research.cloudflare.com/outreach/researchers/program.md

 # Visiting Researcher Program

-Cloudflare Research is open to collaborate with the global research community to help build a better Internet in areas such as network security, privacy, cryptography, and distributed systems.
-With this program Cloudflare aims to foster a shared motivation to seek innovative solutions and to put ideas that emerge in academia to the test in deployable services that will be used worldwide.

 ## Program information
 The Visiting Researcher Program is available to both Post-docs and full-time faculty members who aim to collaborate primarily with Cloudflare Research for periods of 3 to 12 months.